Sixxgunz/conanexiles_scripts/MushiScripts/Readme.md

 CoalForSilver - This is a simple gather/fetch quest.
 Players accept quest, gather 500 coal and turn it into quest giver for 10 silver.
 Quest giver checks to see if player is on quest or not, removes quest when completed.
+Repeatable.

 Disgruntled loser - This is for comedic relief, we put in funny responses about admins and the Loser NPC charges 1 bronze to tell you some 'dirt' about the admins.